ALL Metrics

 Discussion

-The increase of the rate of injuries with competition stages in our study is aligned with the conclusions of Yoon et al.25 This can be explained by the cumulative fatigue during playoffs and the fact that physical commitment on the field is increasingly important as players approach the finals.
-Injuries during the later stages of the tournament may have influenced player availability and team outcomes, with key players missing subsequent matches.
+The increase of the rate of observed events with competition stages in our study is aligned with the conclusions of Yoon et al.25 This can be explained by the cumulative fatigue during playoffs and the fact that physical commitment on the field is increasingly important as players approach the finals.
+Observed events during the later stages of the tournament may have influenced player availability and team outcomes, with key players missing subsequent matches.
 Discordantly, Junge et al.15 reported no significant association between the incidence of injuries and the competition stages.
 The latter study investigated the 2002 FIFA World Cup, which included a higher number of matches and a different organization than continental competitions.

 In accordance with our findings, the literature reported that, the incidence of injury within a match time increases especially after 60-min of the game.14,26 As players spent more time on the field, the incidence of muscle injuries increased significantly.
 This is comparable to the results of Pangrazio and Forriol26 and Chahla et al.14 In fact, Pangrazio and Forriol26 reported during the 2015 America cup that muscle strains happened in the last quarter of the match.
 Chahla et al.14 reported an increase of injuries’ incidence with play time, especially between the 60th and 75th minute of play.
-Physical fatigue is the main explanatory factor according to some authors.14,27 Other studies have reported the increase of injuries during the end of each half15,19,20,28 with the high intensity of the match as possible explanation.15 Non-contact injuries were most prevalent among midfielders and forwards, particularly during the last third of the match, likely due to accumulated fatigue.
+Physical fatigue is the main explanatory factor according to some authors.14,27 Other studies have reported the increase of injuries during the end of each half15,19,20,28 with the high intensity of the match as possible explanation.15 Non-contact observed events were most prevalent among midfielders and forwards, particularly during the last third of the match, likely due to accumulated fatigue.
 In contrasts with our results, Dvořák et al.23 identified no differences in injuries’ distribution between the two halves.

 Studies about soccer injuries identified that lower extremity is by far the most affected body part.
-Similarly to our findings, the thigh has previously been reported as the most commonly injured body part.8,17,19,26,29 Soccer injuries epidemiology studies identified the older age as one of the main risk factors for muscle injuries.20,3032 In concordance with Pangrazio and Forriol26 and Arnason et al.,30 we found that players who played for longer times were more exposed to injuries.
-Thus, the longer the exposure was (related to the long-time of practice), the higher the rate of injuries was.26
+Similarly to our findings, the thigh has previously been reported as the most commonly injured body part.8,17,19,26,29 Soccer injuries epidemiology studies identified the older age as one of the main risk factors for muscle injuries.20,3032 In concordance with Pangrazio and Forriol26 and Arnason et al.,30 we found that players who played for longer times were more exposed to events.
+Thus, the longer the exposure was (related to the long-time of practice), the higher the rate of observed events/injuries was.26

 Study limitations